40 Participants Needed

 The trial does not specify whether you need to stop taking your current medications.
 It seems you can continue your usual headache treatment while participating in the study.

-What data supports the effectiveness of the treatment Acceptance and Commitment Therapy for chronic migraine?
+What prior data suggests that Acceptance and Commitment Therapy is safe for adults with chronic migraine?

-How does Acceptance and Commitment Therapy differ from other treatments for chronic migraine?
+What evidence suggests that Acceptance and Commitment Therapy is effective for chronic migraine?

 This trial is for adults with chronic migraines.
 Participants should be currently experiencing a certain frequency of migraine headaches and willing to attend 8 classes on Acceptance and Commitment Therapy (ACT), in addition to their usual treatment.
 Details about specific inclusion or exclusion criteria are not provided.